-Heat pumps are actually very good at heating swimming pools however there are a number of issues which need to be considered.
+Heat pumps are very good at heating swimming pools and hot tubs, however there are a number of issues which need to be considered.

 Outdoor pools are generally only used in the summer so an air source heat pump or solar thermal is the most efficient method of heating.

 Due to their all year round usage, for indoor pools ground source heat pumps are more suited and offer higher efficiencies than air source.

 The pool’s heat losses are critical to the size of the ground source heat pump required.
 Therefore excellent insulation around the pool and pool building is very important.
 The heat load should be specified via a swimming pool specialist.